 Cathie Apple, traverso

-An avid supporter of new music, Cathie has commissioned and/ or premiered many works for flute and various chamber ensembles, has collaborated with composers such as Steve Mackey and Sunny Knable, and regularly performs on the Festival of New American Music in Sacramento.
-She also established a bi-monthly concert series featuring Citywater and guests performing recently-composed music.
+An avid supporter of new music, Cathie has commissioned and/or premiered many works for flute and various chamber ensembles, has collaborated with composers such as Clare Shore, Nicholas Deyoe, Garrett Shatzer, Brent Chancellor, Stephen Blumberg, and Sunny Knable, and regularly performs on the Festival of New American Music in Sacramento.

-She maintains a private teaching studio in Sacramento and is the flute instructor at the Sacramento School of Music, the Pacific Institute of Music, and Northridge Music Center.
+Cathie maintains a private teaching studio in Sacramento and is the flute instructor at the Pacific Institute of Music in Folsom.
 Previous appointments include second flutist with the Las Vegas Philharmonic and adjunct faculty at the University of Nevada, Las Vegas and Southern Utah University.
 While in Las Vegas, Cathie founded NEXTET new music ensemble, and performed with them at the Edinburgh Fringe Festival.

 Cathie earned her Doctorate from the University of Michigan, where she studied with Amy Porter.
 While in Michigan, Cathie also taught at Interlochen Arts Camp and was the yoga instructor for Amy Porter’s Anatomy of Sound workshop.

-In addition to maintaining a busy teaching and performing schedule, Cathie is a fitness instructor, and enjoys participating in triathlons and going on trail runs with her one-eyed wonder dog, Ichi.
+In addition to maintaining a busy teaching and performing schedule, Cathie is a yoga instructor, personal trainer, co-owner of Pulse Revolution Heart Zones Cycling Studio, and enjoys doing CrossFit, triathlons, obstacle races, and going on long backpacking trips to recharge her batteries.